 The team at any bar are the heart and soul of this sector, within hospitality; helping to ensure that the customers are kept happy and also that they keep returning to the same venue, which is vital for any successful bar.
+Being a bartender or bar-back is a great way to supplement and even increase your income too, steering clear of unnecessary payday loans and borrowing money from friends and family, allowing you to stand firmly on your own two feet.
 We take a look at the different positions and jobs in bars, what are available with these kinds of roles, as well as what to expect, potential challenges and the chances for progression in this fast-moving, exciting arm of the hospitality and entertainment sectors.

 Perhaps the most well-known of all bar roles is the position of the bartender.
 The hours in these roles tend to be flexible, and very rarely fit into a standard 9-5 pattern.
 The bartender is the person who serves customers behind the bar, whether it be within a club, [wine] bar, pub or hotel.
 The bartender has the responsibility of preparing and making the drinks, as well as knowing how to make a number of different cocktails.

 Other typical tasks as a bartender include: